 Additionally, you are part of a community in your field, and collaborating with and featuring colleagues or fellow business owners will engender goodwill and foster future relationships and reciprocity.
 The same as would apply for a blog post: any business you reference, link to, or recommend will potentially do the same for you applies here.

 Except in this case, your book is forever (or until you revise and reprint as a 2nd edition) and those references are not so easily changed, so exercise due diligence before using any other business in your book.

 Once you’ve nailed these 3 essentials in your revision, you’re well on your way toward having a saleable nonfiction book project.

-To ensure you’re on the right track for your overall revision process, download our FREE revision checklist below.
+To ensure you’re on the right track for your overall revision process, download the checklist below.
 (To augment it, here are a few other checklists that speak to additional areas of the revision process):

 - General start-to-finish checklist that provides an overview of items to note as you write the book for your business

 - A detailed checklist for the various types of edit, such as fact-checking and what to look for when proofreading.

 If at any time you feel it would be valuable to outsource any aspect of the development, revision, editing, proofreading of your book, or you’d like some general coaching, support and guidance as you go through this process, please be in touch.

 That’s what we’re for: to help writers meet their goals.